scify/Mentorship-matching-backend/README.md

 ### Docker option (recommended)

-You can use the `docker-compose.yml` file that exists at project roo, to quickly set up a docker container.
+You can use the `docker-compose.yml` file that exists at project root, to quickly set up a docker container.

 To build the docker container, run: